izzymsft/DataStreamsUseCases/CHALLENGES.md

 - Create a Stream Analytics Job that uses the Session Window function to retrieve the vitals of each patient from the Florida Event Hub given a 10 minute timeout with a maximum duration of 15 minutes.
 Write the output to the Virgina Event Hub.
 Each output event should include the mailing address, date of birth, primary care doctor and emergency contact for each patient.
 - Start all 4 stream analytics jobs.

+## Challenge 3
+- Create an entry point Azure function that gets triggered when events arrive at Texas Event Hub.
+- Create an entry point Azure function that gets triggered when events arrive at Alabama Event Hub.
+- Create an entry point Azure function that gets triggered when events arrive at Kansas Event Hub.
+- Create an entry point Azure function that gets triggered when events arrive at Virginia Event Hub.
+- Create an orchestrator function that will be called by the entry point functions
+- Create activity functions that will enrich the patient or hospital metadata leveraging Azure Cognitive services (vision, text analysis).
+- Create an activity function that will collect the final metadata and write it out to datastore (Cosmos DB or SQL Server).
+Data from each of the 4 output event hubs will go to a seperate SQL table or Cosmos DB collection.

+## Challenge 4
+- Deploy a Power BI instance
+- Visualize the output streams coming out of the corresponding tables/collections for the 4 event hubs.